A Bi-variant Variational Model for Diffeomorphic Image Registration with Relaxed Jacobian Determinant Constraints: Introduction

-Deep learning-based methods harnesses the inductive capabilities of neural networks on the data set, shifting the continuous iterative optimization inherent in traditional methods to the training process of deep learning.
-As a result, deep learning-based image registration methods significantly outperform traditional methods in terms of registration efficiency.
-However, deep learning-based methods lack rigorous mathematical theoretical support, which limits their interpretability.
-Furthermore, it has poor processing capacity for large deformation registration and is not guaranteed to generate diffeomorphism transformations \cite{Dalca_2018}.
-In contrast, the traditional image registration methods offer rigorous mathematical theoretical support and use precise mathematical expressions to guide the registration process.
-It also has achieved success in large deformation registration and in maintaining diffeomorphism.
-Although there are many research achievements on traditional registration methods, their registration accuracy and efficiency (especially for 3D problems) still cannot meet people's needs.
-The construction of a new diffeomorphic registration model and the design of a highly accurate and fast registration algorithm still face many difficulties and challenges.
+Deep learning-based methods exploit the inductive capabilities of neural networks on datasets, thereby shifting the iterative optimization of traditional methods to the deep learning training process.
+Consequently, deep learning-based image registration methods have outperformed traditional methods in terms of registration efficiency.
+However, these methods lack rigorous mathematical theoretical support, which limits their interpretability.
+In addition, they have limited capacity to register large deformations and do not guarantee the generation of diffeomorphic transformations \cite{Dalca_2018}.
+Conversely, traditional image registration methods offer rigorous mathematical theoretical support and employ precise mathematical expressions to guide the registration process.
+They have also demonstrated success in registering large deformations and preserving the diffeomorphism.
+Despite numerous research achievements in traditional registration methods, their registration accuracy and efficiency (especially for 3D problems) still fail to meet the needs of users.
+The development of a novel diffeomorphic registration model and the design of a highly accurate and fast registration algorithm still remain difficult and challenging.

-In this work, we aim to reformulate a novel bi-variant diffeomorphic registration approach that uses a variational minimization model, also provide an existence result of the minimizer for the variational model.
-This approach generates smooth and invertible transformation, and the proposed model can be effectively applied to large deformation registration.
+The purpose of this work is to reformulate a new bi-variant diffeomorphic registration approach that utilizes a variational minimization model and to demonstrate the existence of a minimizer for the variational model.
+This approach produces a smooth and reversible transformation and can be effectively applied to the registration of large local deformations.
 Our contributions are summarized as follows. \begin{itemize} \item[1.]
-We propose an image registration framework that imposes a soft constraint of Jacobian equation $ \det(\nabla\bm{\varphi}(\bm{x})) = f(\bm{x})$ with a flexible function $f(\bm{x})>0$ as a constraint, which can generate diffeomorphic mapping $\bm{\varphi}(\bm{x})$ by optimizing the positive function $ f(\bm{x})$ that allows local deformations to shrink and grow in a flexible range without compromising registration accuracy for large deformation.
+We propose a novel bi-variant diffeomorphic image registration model.
+It incorporates a penalty term $\int_{\Omega}\phi(f(\bm{x}))d\bm{x}$ and a soft constraint related to the Jacobian equation $\det(\nabla{\bm{\varphi}}(\bm{x})) = f(\bm{x})>0$.
+The penalty term can optimize the unknown $ f(\bm{x})$ in a positive relaxation function space.
+The constraint guarantees the diffeomorphism of the deformation by the positive relaxation function \( f(\bm{x}) \) and allows local deformations to expand and contract in a flexible range without compromising the accuracy of the registration for large local deformations.